apache/whimsy/MACOSX.md

 Debugging
 ---------

-When things go wrong, check `/usr/local/var/log/httpd/whimsy_error.log` and `/usr/local/var/log/httpd/error_log`.
+When things go wrong, either check `whimsy_error.log` and `error_log` in either `/usr/local/var/log/httpd/` or `/var/log/apache2/`.
+The location depends on how you have installed httpd.